 - Traditional students wishing to change their registration must meet with their advisor, complete a Change of Registration form, and submit it to the Office of Academic Affairs.
-It is the student's responsibility to finalize this process. - Non-traditional students wishing to change their registration must contact their advisor or Academic Program Coordinator (APC) to complete a Change of Registration form.
-The advisor or APC will submit completed forms to the Office of Academic Affairs.
+It is the student's responsibility to finalize this process. - Non-traditional students wishing to change their registration must contact their advisor to complete a Change of Registration form.
+The advisor will submit completed forms to the Office of Academic Affairs.